 Now, a waterproof metal detector is the one you want to go for.
-It’s fully protected and can be used when diving.
+It’s fully protected and can be used when scuba diving.
 The “waterproof” label is rightfully earned through strategic engineering and rigorous testing.

+If you’re hunting in water its best to invest in a metal detector which is entirely waterproof.
 Before you pick the first waterproof model you see, it’s important to take a look at the IP rating.
 This rating system is used to let you know how much water the device can take.

 Some metal detectors can only work in shallow depths of a couple of feet.
 Thus, they’re more suited for light snorkeling or wading through the water.
 Typically, these detectors are granted a lower IP rating, such as IPX-4 to IPX-7.
 If the detectors can be continuously submerged at depths more than a meter, it will be granted a rating of IPX-8.